One Room Challenge Spring 2021 – Week 5

 Week 5!!!
-I’m happy that there are actually 8 weeks in this round because I’m pretty sure I could not have finished this bathroom in just 6 weeks!
+I’m happy that there are actually 8 weeks in this round because I’m pretty sure I could not have finished this budget-friendly bathroom makeover in just 6 weeks!
 At least not finish it AND get any sleep.
-If you want to get caught up, here are the first few weeks:
+If you missed last week, here are the first few weeks:

 This post may contain affiliate links.
 That means if you purchase anything from these links I earn a small commission, at no extra cost to you!
 This helps support my blog, so thank you!

 Table of Contents